 Students must be admitted into the university before registering for this program.
-The Family Nurse Practitioner Credential Program is designed as a nondegree course credit option for nurses with a master's degree in nursing.
-This program promotes primary health care skills through didactic education and clinical supervision, which prepares the nurse for licensure by the State of California and for National Certification as a family nurse practitioner.
+The Family Nurse Practitioner Credential Program is designed as a nondegree course credit option for nurses with a master's degree in nursing\.
+This program promotes primary health care skills through didactic education and clinical supervision, which prepares the nurse for licensure by the state of California and for National Certification as a family nurse practitioner.

-1. Master's degree in nursing

-2. Completion of a basic health assessment course
+- 1. Master's degree in nursing - 2.
+Completion of a basic health assessment course

 Required Courses 34 units

-GNRS 512 Advanced Health Assessment
+GNRS 512 Advanced Health Assess nent

 and Health Promotion 6

 GNRS 513 Advanced Nursing

 Practice Role 3

-GNRS 515 Advanced Pathophysiology 2
+GNRS 515 Advanced Pathophysiolo gy 2

 GNRS 590 Primary Health Care of

 the Young Family 6

 GNRS 591 Primary Health Care of

 the Childbearing Family 4

 GNRS 592 Primary Health Care of the

-Mature and Aging Family 6
+Mature and Aging Famil ly 6

-GNRS 594 Pharmacology in Advanced
+GNRS 594 Pharmacology in Advan- ced

 Practice Nursing 3

 GNRS 540 Case Management 2

 GNRS 541 Clinical Practicum in

 Case Management 2

+Total Requirements for FNP

-Total Requirements for FNP Post- Master's Credential34 units
+Total Requirements for FNP Post-Master's Credential 34 units

-Students who hold current California state certification as a nurse practitioner or nurse midwife, and students who hold a master's degree in nursing and/or national certification as clinical nurse specialist may challenge or request waiver of the course work required for the Family Nurse Practitioner Program, as appropriate to the student's current specialty.
-Petitions for challenge or waiver of courses must be initiated on admission and approved through the Graduate Coordinating Council.
-Students must show proof of current nurse practitioner, nurse midwife, or clinical nurse specialist certification.

-This requirement is waived for APU master's graduates between the years of 1992-93 to 1995-96, since the content was integrated in the clinical courses.
+\Students who hold current California state certification as a nurse practitioner or nurse midwife, and students who hold a master's degree in nursing and/or national certification as clinical nurse specialist (CNS) may challenge or request waiver of the course work required for the Family Nurse Practitioner Program, as appropriate to the student's current specialty.
+Petitions for challenge or waiver of courses must be initiated on admission and approved through the School of Nursing Graduate Council.
+Students must show proof of current nurse practitioner, nurse midwife, or clinical nurse specialist certification. \\This requirement is waived for APU master's graduates between the years of 1992-93 to 1995-96, since the content was integrated in the clinical courses.